Maurice-NYAB/printf/README.md

-Our first team work on Printf_Emmanuel & Maurice
+Our first team work on Printf- Emmanuel & Maurice